Can’t Change the Temperature on Your Samsung Dryer? Solved!

 All Samsung dryers feature a control panel for seamless time, temperature, and other setting adjustments.
 Each control panel has a circuit board that prevents the control board from working correctly if damaged.

-If you’ve checked and confirmed no cycle or setting is preventing you from changing the temperature on your dryer, and the cycling thermostat works fine, you might be dealing with a faulty circuit board on the control panel.
-The easiest way to determine if this is the culprit is if the control panel is blank or all the buttons won’t work.
+If you’ve checked and confirmed no cycle or setting is preventing you from changing the temperature on your dryer and the cycling thermostat works fine, you might be dealing with a faulty circuit board on the control panel.
+The easiest way to determine whether a faulty control board is the culprit is to check the control panel and see if it’s blank or if the buttons don’t work.

 Other Temperature-Related Issues on a Samsung Dryer: Not Heating